-With Bags in Bloom the Museum of Bags and Purses invites nature in both figuratively and literally.
+With Bags in Bloom the Museum of Bags Amsterdam invites nature in both figuratively and literally.
 From wildflower to hothouse flower, from panorama to landscape.
 From exotic leaves to floral still lifes.
 From delicately embroidered pockets to ornate petit point handbags.
 From the intricacies of gros point to abstract botanical patterns.
 From Louis Vuitton and Takashi Murakami’s ‘Cherry Blossom’ bowling bag to a whimsical bag illustrated by James Jean for Prada.

 Icon Bags in Bloom: Gucci Bamboo Bag

 The Bamboo Bag is for Gucci what the Birkin bag is for Hermès: an icon.
 The bag can now be seen in the exhibition Bags in Bloom.

 The most distinctive feature of this handbag is the curved bamboo handle, which has become a status symbol for many.
 Today, fashion connoisseurs will immediately recognise a bag with a bamboo handle as being part of one of the most luxurious Italian brands, but when the design was introduced in 1947, it was out of necessity.
 In the aftermath of the Second World War, materials were scarce, and Gucci took a chance in sourcing Japanese bamboo for their handles.